 How did you meet Darren and get started on Pi?

-He heard they were getting the script together, and some music.
-His girlfriend suggested him as a musician.
-Darren chatted with him.
-They shared ideas, artwork, and influences.
-Talk about creativity coming togeter!
+The friends heard they were getting the script together, as well as some music, so Mansell’s girlfriend suggested him as a musician.
+As Darren chatted with him, they shared ideas, artwork, influences.

 He and Darren continue that approach even today, and have worked together countless times since then.